5 reasons why you should spend your kids' inheritance

 Winding up a deceased estate can be a costly affair, and even firms who provide wills for ‘free’ will be taking a cut from the estate.
 This cut can be substantial and undermines any sum you intend to leave behind.

-After losing a loved one, the last thing people want to deal with is the time, logistics, and hassle of settling an estate.
-Even if the deceased has an up to date will, there are no challenges, and the whole process progresses smoothly and simply, typically beneficiaries will have to wait around six weeks for probate to be granted and then another six months from there before any distribution can be made.
+After losing a loved one, the last thing people want to deal with is the time, paperwork, and hassle of settling an estate.
+Even if the deceased has an up-to-date will, there are no legal challenges, and the whole process progresses smoothly and simply, typically beneficiaries will have to wait around six weeks for probate to be granted and then another six months from there before any distribution can be made.

 However, when grief and money are combined, the family dynamic can rapidly change.
 As the estate is wound up and lawyers or estate professionals must work with people who cannot agree or who don’t adequately communicate with each other, there can quickly be significant complications.
 Such complications can make this process take well over a year, and in some cases several years.
-(Anecdotally, it is often reported that the spouses of the children of the deceased are the most difficult during this time).
+(Anecdotally, it is often reported that the spouses of the children of the deceased are the most difficult during this time.
+Also keep in mind that no-one ever expects their own will to be contested, even though so many are).

 To avoid the issues above tainting your legacy, it’s best to spend the inheritance before lawyers become the only winners.